 As each business operates differently, it’s important to choose the right technology to fit your unique needs, and in this blog post, we’ll look at them and discuss the benefits and drawbacks of each.

 RFID - Radio Frequency Identification

 RFID, also known as Radio Frequency Identification, uses radio waves to identify and track objects thanks to small radio frequency identification tags that may be pasted or embedded on or within individual items.
-It is one of the most commonly used tracking tech, especially in the retail industry.
+It is one of the most commonly used tracking technology, especially in the retail industry.

-RFID tags can be divided into two types: active RFID, which has it’s own power source, and passive RFID which receives its power from the reader antennas.
+RFID tags can be divided into two types: active RFID, which has its own power source, and passive RFID which receives its power from the reader antennas.
 Usually, most businesses prefer to use passive RFID tags since they are also more cost efficient.

 - Can be used to track large numbers of items.

-- RFID doesn’t require line of sight.
+- RFID doesn’t require a line of sight.